National Pollutant Discharge Elimination System (NPDES)

 - Notice of Intent (NOI) Form (for use with 2011-0003-DWQ) (see Fees below)

 - Notice of Termination (NOT) Form (for use with 2011-0003-DWQ)

 - List of Enrollees »» Use Order Number "2011-0003-DWQ" to Run Report

 - Fee Schedule (NPDES Permit Fees)

 - Vector Control - See Section 2200(b)(6) for the permit term fee.

 - Other Pesticides Permits - See Category 3 of Section 2200(b)(9) for the base annual fee.
-Add a 21 percent surcharge for the total annual fee.

 Please Note: The California Water Code requires the State Water Board to adjust the fees each fiscal year to conform with the revenue levels set forth in the California Budget Act.
 Thus, the fees could change every year.